-5 Best Highlighters for Dry Winter Skin
+Best Highlighter for Dry Winter Skin: A Pro's Guide

 Key Takeaways

-• Choose Cream or Liquid Formulas for a Dewy Finish: These textures are best for dry skin because they melt in seamlessly and often contain hydrating ingredients like vitamin E and squalane, giving you a nourished glow without emphasizing texture.
+- Choose Cream or Liquid Formulas for a Dewy Finish: These textures are best for dry skin because they melt in seamlessly and often contain hydrating ingredients like vitamin E and squalane, giving you a nourished glow without emphasizing texture.

-• Prep Your Skin and Blend with Your Fingertips: A flawless highlight starts with moisturized skin.
+- Prep Your Skin and Blend with Your Fingertips: A flawless highlight starts with moisturized skin.
 Applying cream formulas with the warmth of your fingers helps the product blend effortlessly for a natural, second-skin look.

-• Apply Strategically for a Natural Glow: Place highlighter only on the high points of your face, like the tops of your cheekbones and brow bone.
+- Apply Strategically for a Natural Glow: Place highlighter only on the high points of your face, like the tops of your cheekbones and brow bone.
 Opt for finely milled shimmers over chunky glitter to create a sophisticated radiance that looks like it’s coming from within.

 When your skin feels tight and dry during the colder months, the last thing you want is a highlighter that sits on top of your skin, emphasizing every flake and fine line.
 The secret to a winter glow isn't just about finding the right shade; it's about choosing a formula that nourishes your skin while delivering that perfect, luminous finish.
 A great highlighter for dry skin should feel as good as it looks, blending seamlessly and adding a dose of hydration.